franckferman/SysAdminToolbox/README.md

 <br />Here is an overview of the available features:

-- Simple subnet calculator
+- Simple subnet calculator.
-- Advanced subnet calculator
+- Advanced subnet calculator.
 - Convert an IP address and a CIDR (or a mask) to a binary number.
 - Convert a binary IP address and a mask to a decimal value.
 - Convert an IP address to a binary number.